Whimfoome/trulza_win-rs/README.md

 # Trulza
-This is an external hack made to help new users into memory reading/writing in Rust Language.
+This is an external Windows hack made to help new users into memory reading/writing in Rust Language.
 Everything should be easy to read.

 ### Includes:
 - Memory Injection/Reading/Writing